-At the back-end of the Portal a facility to add new languages to the interface was developed.
-This extremely useful tool enables us to offer the interface in any language we wish.
+At the back-end of the Portal another useful tool was developed: a language adding and editing tool.
+It enables us to offer the interface in any language we wish.
 New languages and alterations to the existing versions can be applied easily without technical support.
 The Portal is now available in eight languages: Croatian, Danish, Dutch, English, French, German, Italian, and Swedish.
 The Spanish interface is in progress.
 Not only the interface, but the help texts and all database information have been translated in these languages as well.